fbpx

 • Code reusability.
 As microservices run as separate pieces of code, each one can be used as a building block for the same functionality in multiple products.

-• Computing power: AWS EC2 Elastic Container Service and AWS Lambda Serverless Computing
+• Computing power.
+AWS EC2 Elastic Container Service and AWS Lambda Serverless Computing provide robust computing capabilities.

-• Storage: Secure Storage (Amazon S3) and Amazon ElastiCache
+• Data store.
+Secure Storage (Amazon S3) and Amazon ElastiCache ensure data safety and accessibility.

-• Networking: Amazon Service Discovery and AWS App Mesh, AWS Elastic Load Balancing, Amazon API Gateway and AWS Route 53 for DNS
+• Networking.
+Solutions like Amazon Service Discovery, AWS App Mesh, AWS Elastic Load Balancing, Amazon API Gateway, and AWS Route 53 for DNS facilitate seamless networking.

-• Messaging: Amazon SQS for message queuing and SNS for publishing and notifications
+• Messaging.
+Amazon SQS is instrumental for message queuing, while SNS is excellent for publishing and notifications.

-• Monitoring: AWS Cloudtrail for API monitoring and Amazon CloudWatch for infrastructure monitoring
+• Monitoring.
+AWS Cloudtrail specializes in API monitoring, and Amazon CloudWatch is essential for infrastructure monitoring.

-• DevOps and CI/CD: Amazon Container Image Repository (Amazon ECR) and other DevOps tools for enabling CI/CD workflows.
+• DevOps and CI/CD.
+Amazon Container Image Repository (Amazon ECR), along with a suite of other DevOps tools, is key for enabling CI/CD workflows.

 Microservices on AWS

-Going for microservices on AWS was a perfect choice for Relevant Software.
-We leveraged detailed guides on deploying Java and Node.js microservices on Amazon EC2, building containerized microservices using Docker containers on AWS.
+Opting for microservices with AWS was the right choice for Relevant Software.
+We leveraged detailed guides on deploying Java and Node.js microservices on Amazon EC2 and building containerized microservices using Docker containers on AWS.
 This allowed us to follow best practices and build scalable, cost-efficient, and highly performant infrastructures for our customers.

-The basic microservice architecture on AWS looks like this:
+The basic microservice architecture in AWS looks like this:

-1. User instances run on AWS CloudFront CDN; static content is stored at Amazon S3.
+1. User Instances & Static Content.
+User instances are efficiently run on AWS CloudFront CDN, where static content is securely stored in Amazon S3.

-2. Incoming traffic goes to Amazon Automatic Load Balancer (ALB), which routes it to the Kubernetes cluster with Docker containers running microservices at Amazon ECS.
+2. Traffic Routing & Microservices Deployment.
+The traffic ingress is managed by Amazon Automatic Load Balancer (ALB), which directs it towards the Kubernetes cluster.
+Within this cluster, Docker containers run microservices on Amazon ECS.

-3. The data is cached by ElastiCache and stored at any database like Aurora, RDS, or DynamoDB.
+3. Data Caching & Storage.
+Data is cached by ElastiCache and stored in any database of your choice, be it DynamoDB, Aurora, or RDS.

-There is an excellent and very thorough step-by-step guide on microservice implementation on AWS, and here’s the gist to save your time.
+There is a great detailed step-by-step guide on implementing microservices on AWS, and to save your time, here’s the essence of it.

 Typical microservices architecture on AWS